Tiago-Risky/d6t8l06-logger/readme.md

 This is still a work-in-progress application.

+## Dependencies to be installed

+Here's how to solve all your Python dependencies for this project:

+    python3 -m pip install -r requirements.txt

 ## Google IoT Core source

 My Google IoT Core MQTT code is based on https://github.com/GoogleCloudPlatform/python-docs-samples/blob/master/iot/api-client/mqtt_example/cloudiot_mqtt_example.py